anuta7794/IBM-Data-Analyst-Capstone-Project/README.md

 ## Dataset:

-One key source for this project is the latest **Developer Survey**, a comprehensive dataset offering insights into the global developer community.
+One key source for this project is the latest **Stack Overflow Developer Survey**, a comprehensive dataset offering insights into the global developer community.
+It consists of responses from developers with different professional backgrounds, educational levels and geographic locations.
 The dataset is available at [link](https://stackoverflow.blog/2024/08/06/2024-developer-survey/).

+## Steps:

+### 1. Collecting Data Using APIs.

+I began by analyzing HTTP requests and utilizing the GitHub REST API to retrieve and paginate job postings for various technologies.
+Next, I collected job data from the GitHub Jobs API.

+### 2. Collecting Data Using Webscraping.

+In this section, I employed web scraping techniques to collect data by downloading webpages, extracting links and images, and parsing HTML tables, subsequently saving the data into a CSV file.

+### 3. Exploring Data.

+After collecting sufficient data, I analyzed it to summarize key dataset characteristics and identify common data types used in data analysis.

+### 4. Data Wrangling.

+In this module, I applied essential data-wrangling techniques to clean and prepare datasets for analysis, including:

+- Identifying and handling missing values;

+- Removing duplicate entries;

+- Imputing missing data;

+- Normalizing data.